Schneider Electric collaborates on liquid cooling solutions

 “The chips are increasingly power dense with thermal design power ratings reaching 400

 watts or more.
-This makes traditional data centre air-cooled architectures impractical, or costly and
+This makes traditional data center air-cooled architectures impractical, or costly and

 less efficient than liquid-cooled approaches where the server is partially submerged in a dielectric fluid,” the companies explain.